techbelle/the-little-mongodb-book/en/mongodb.markdown

 ## Geospatial ##
 A particularly powerful feature of MongoDB is its support for [geospatial indexes](http://docs.mongodb.org/manual/applications/geospatial-indexes/).
 This allows you to store either geoJSON or x and y coordinates within documents and then find documents that are `$geoNear` a set of coordinates or `$geoWithin` a box or circle.

 ## Replication ##
 MongoDB replication works in some ways similarly to how relational database replication works.
 All production deployments should be replica sets, which consist of ideally three or more servers that hold the same data.
 Writes are sent to a single server, the primary, from where it's asynchronously replicated to every secondary.
 You can control whether you allow reads to happen on secondaries or not, which can help direct some special queries away from the primary, at the risk of reading slightly stale data.
 If the primary goes down, one of the secondaries will be automatically elected to be the new primary.
 Again, MongoDB replication is outside the scope of this book.

+## Change Streams ##
+Change streams allow applications to subscribe to real-time data changes.
+Under the covers, change streams use MongoDB Server's replication mechanism and aggregation pipeline.
+Applications can watch all data changes on a single collection, a database, or an entire deployment, and immediately react to them.
+Because change streams use the aggregation framework, applications can also filter for specific changes or transform the notifications at will.

 ## Sharding ##
 MongoDB supports auto-sharding.
 Sharding is an approach to scalability which partitions your data across multiple servers or clusters.
 A naive implementation might put all of the data for users with a name that starts with A-M on server 1 and the rest on server 2.
 Thankfully, MongoDB's sharding capabilities far exceed such a simple algorithm.
 Sharding is a topic well beyond the scope of this book, but you should know that it exists and that you should consider it, should your needs grow beyond a single replica set.